 Business continuity planning is, by definition, a proactive process and should include an objective and detailed analysis of day-to-day operations, processes and workflows in order to understand normal conditions, vulnerabilities and what needs to be done in order to maintain operations in the event of a work stoppage.

 Finding employees with specialized skills can be difficult even in the best of times.
-When placed in the context of an active labor dispute environment, temporary replacement workers need to possess both the right skills and certifications, and the right attitudes if the company's business goals are to be met with a minimum of additional risk.
+When placed in the context of an active labor dispute environment, temporary replacement workers need to possess both the right skills and certifications, and the right attitudes if the company's business goals are to be met.
 You can find more information about our replacement workers here.

 Add it up